backdrop-contrib/coffee/README.txt

 Coffee is a module that helps site administrator to navigate real fast through the admin pages.
-When you hit alt+d a search box appears and you can type directly the page you'll looking for
+When you hit alt+d a search box appears and you can type directly the page you'll looking for.

+There is also the possibility to create your own list with the hook_coffee_action($op) see API.txt for documentation.

 It is inspired by Alfred / Spotlight on OS X.